WPoets/awesome-enterprise/README.md

 ### Reporting a bug

-Checkout the [existing issues](https://github.com/WPoets/awesome-enterprise/issues) for solutions or upcoming fixes.
+Check out the [existing issues](https://github.com/WPoets/awesome-enterprise/issues) for solutions or upcoming fixes.

 If you don't find your issue already listed, do [create an issue](https://github.com/WPoets/awesome-enterprise/issues/new), please include as much detail as you can.